codalogic/corral/README.md

 See Also
 ========

-There are many other attempts in this area.
+There are many other offerings in this area.
 For example, see:

 - Andrei Alexandrescu's [Expected<T>](http://www.hyc.io/boost/expected-proposal.pdf "Expected<T>")